A Partner for Jobs and the Economy

 "Our community needs places of employment that provide living wages and offer training and education for our employee population.
 I have seen friends and family leave this area in search of better opportunities.
 While this Project isn’t the magic bullet, it’s a big step in the right direction."

-During construction, the Jordan Cove Project will create more than 6,000 good-paying construction jobs.
+During construction, the Jordan Cove Project will create more than 6,000 good-paying construction jobs at peak.
 This will include approximately 1,000 jobs per year during the construction of the LNG Terminal, and approximately 1,400 jobs per year for the construction of the pipeline.

 Once construction is complete, the Project will continue to require more than 200 people to operate the LNG Terminal, pipeline and offices in Coos Bay, Medford and Portland.